 Dr. Heidi gives keynotes, presentations and workshops throughout the country, and teaches continuing education workshops for health care professionals on support following trauma and tragedy.

-For 10 yrs., Dr. Heidi worked as a co-investigator for the FDNY-Columbia University Family Guidance Program; a study which looked at traumatic loss in families of firefighters killed in the 9/11 World Trade Center attacks.
+For 8 years Dr. Heidi served on the National Board of Directors, for The Compassionate Friends.
+In addition, for 10 yrs., Dr. Heidi worked as a co-investigator for the FDNY-Columbia University Family Guidance Program; a study which looked at traumatic loss in families of firefighters killed in the 9/11 World Trade Center attacks.
 Through this 9/11 study, Dr. Heidi provided ongoing intervention and follow-up to firefighter widows and their children, and facilitated groups for bereaved siblings.
 In addition, Dr. Heidi supervised the school social work staff at Harlem Democracy Charter Schools in NYC for four years.

 Her academic credentials include a doctorate in Psychology (PsyD) from the University of San Francisco; a Masters degree in social work (LMSW) from Columbia University, and a Masters degree in mental health counseling (MS) from Loyola University, in New Orleans.
-Dr. Heidi splits her time between NYC and Tucson AZ.
+Dr. Heidi splits her time between New York City and Tucson Arizona.